Alaina Urquhart

-Alaina Urquhart is an American podcaster, writer, and producer.
-She co-hosts the podcast Morbid: A True Crime Podcast with her niece, Ash Kelley.
+Alaina Urquhart-White is an American podcaster, writer, and producer native to the greater Boston area of Massachusetts.
+She co-hosts the podcast Morbid: A True Crime Podcast with her niece, Ash Kelly.
 Urquhart released her debut novel, The Butcher and the Wren, in 2022.
-She has degrees in criminal justice, psychology, and biology.
-She was an autopsy technician by trade.
+She did not attend college, but she was an autopsy technician by trade for 5 years before retiring to become a full-time author and mother of 3 children that she cherishes alongside her husband John.

 Career

 Morbid

-Ten years apart and raised as sisters, Urquhart and Kelley contemplated starting a podcast in 2015 and began production of Morbid in 2018.
-They used the podcast as a means of bonding and getting closer, sharing stories, and spending time together.
-Urquhart began working as an autopsy technician in 2016, where she started participating in research for a local pathologist.
-Her career in pathology provides in-depth knowledge on the process in the morgues and decomposition in discussing cases.
+Ten years apart and raised as sisters, Urquhart and Kelley contemplated starting a podcast in 2015.
+They began production of the podcast Morbid in 2018.
+Urquhart incorporates her background in pathology into the podcast's discussions on forensic processes and decomposition.
+She began working as an autopsy technician in 2016, participating in research for a local pathologist.

 The podcast is an anthology series that tells stories on true crime, ghosts, hauntings, and anything scary.
 They cover notorious killers, such as Jeffrey Dahmer, the BTK Killer, and Ted Bundy, but they also cover smaller and less reported cases.
 Urquhart in particular likes to cover cases from the 19th and 20th century: old unsolved cases that they can analyze and debate.

 The ReWatcher

 In 2022, Urquhart and Kelley released The Rewatcher: Buffy the Vampire Slayer, in which they recap and discuss the supernatural television series Buffy the Vampire Slayer.
-Urquhart is a huge fan of the show and has been obsessed with it since her adolescence, while Kelley has never watched it.
+The podcast features Urquhart, a long-time viewer of the series, and Kelley, who is watching it for the first time.
 The pair release a weekly show that recaps every episode and Kelley guesses what will happen next.

 Frozen Head

 In 2023, Urquhart and Kelley released Frozen Head, which tells the story of the death of a 90-year old Laurence Pilgeram and how it is linked to Mike Darwin's peculiar quest to cheat death via cryonics.
 Darwin became one of the leading founders of the cryonics movement in the U. S. and was the president of the Alcor Life Extension Foundation, that freezes human heads until they can defrost them and attach them to younger and healthier bodies.
-Frozen Head discusses the case of Darwin and Alcor, while also explaining the absurdity of people wanting to live forever by freezing their brains.
+Frozen Head examines the history of Darwin and Alcor, alongside the practices and motivations associated with cryonics.